24/7 Emergency HVAC Service in Tulsa

 24/7/365

-No call center, no voicemail
+No offshore call center, ever

 What Happens When You Call After Hours

 After-hours calls include a diagnostic fee.
 That fee is credited against the repair if we do the work.
 We don't mark up parts differently because it's 2 AM.
 The pricing structure stays flat.
-You'll get the repair cost before any work starts — no surprises mid-job.
+You'll get the repair cost before any work starts.
+No surprises mid-job.

-If the repair needs a part we don't carry on the truck — a coil, a compressor, a specific control board — we'll tell you that on the call.
+If the repair needs a part we don't carry on the truck (a coil, a compressor, a specific control board), we'll tell you that on the call.
 Parts get ordered immediately.
 If you need a full replacement, we can quote that same night.
 See our AC repair page and furnace repair page for what most repairs actually cost.

 The Calls We Get at 2 AM in Tulsa